TeleAI-mcp/prime-microservice-5rj7/README.md

-# prime-microservice-5rj7
+# Prime Microservice 5Rj7

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.